omer61sari-code/ornamental-plant-selection/README.md

-# ornamental-plant-selection
-Hybrid CNN–Morphometric Fusion Framework for Ornamental Plant Selection
+# Ornamental Plant Selection
-# Hybrid CNN–Morphometric Fusion Framework for Ornamental Plant Selection
+## Hybrid CNN–Morphometric Fusion Framework

 This repository contains the inference pipeline supporting the study:

 "A Hybrid CNN–Morphometric Fusion Framework for Automated Commercial Categorization of Ornamental Plants"

+---

 ## Overview

-The system integrates:
+This system implements a hybrid decision framework that integrates:

-- Dual-view CNN processing (front & top images)
+- Dual-view CNN processing (front and top plant images)
 - Morphometric feature preprocessing
-- Feature alignment to trained model structure (92 features)
+- Structured feature alignment
 - Expert-weighted score fusion
 - Category-based commercial ranking

+The framework combines deep learning predictions with domain-based botanical scoring to support automated ornamental plant categorization.

+---

 ## Model Inputs

+The trained model expects:

-1. Front view RGB image (224×224)
+- Front view RGB image (224 × 224)
-2. Top view RGB image (224×224)
+- Top view RGB image (224 × 224)
-3. 92-dimensional aligned morphometric feature vector
+- 92-dimensional aligned morphometric feature vector

+---

-## Reproducibility
+## Preprocessing Requirements

-The model expects:
+To ensure reproducibility, the pipeline requires:

 - One-hot encoded categorical variables
 - Z-score normalized numerical variables
-- Exact feature alignment using model_columns.csv
+- Exact feature alignment using `model_training_columns.csv`

+---

+## Output

+The system produces:

+- Category-level classification
+- Weighted ranking scores
+- Excel-based export of final commercial categorization

+---

 ## Code Availability

 This repository provides the inference and preprocessing pipeline used in the published study.

-Model weights are available upon request.
+Pre-trained model weights are not included in this repository due to intellectual property considerations.
+They may be available upon reasonable request.

+---

+## License

+This project is licensed under the Apache License 2.0.